 A testicle can get larger for many reasons other than cancer.
 Other non-cancerous problems, such as hydroceles and varicoceles (described in the section, “Non-cancer causes of testicular or scrotal symptoms”), can sometimes cause swellings or lumps around a testicle.
 It’s easy to confuse these with a tumor.
 If you have any doubts, see a doctor.

 If you choose to check your testicles, in time you will learn what’s normal for you and will be able to tell when something is different.

 If you find something unusual or something you’re not sure about, either during a self-exam or at any other time, see a doctor right away.

-If anything abnormal is found, the doctor may use an ultrasound to look inside the scrotum.
-This is an easy and painless way of finding out whether there’s a tumor or another problem in the testicles.
+If anything abnormal is found, the doctor may use an ultrasound to look at the scrotum and testicles.
+This is an easy and painless way of finding out whether there’s a tumor or another problem.
 Other tests might be done as well.
 (For more details on the tests doctors use to diagnose testicular cancer, see our document Testicular Cancer.)

 Last Revised: 01/29/2015